 Follow these steps to create a shared Mailbox using CoreView:

-2. Search for “Shared Mailbox” in the search bar at the top of the page.
+- Navigate to the CoreView app and search for “Create shared Mailbox” in the search bar at the top of the page.

-3. Complete all the details to finish creating the shared mailbox.
+- Complete all required details to create the shared mailbox.

-4. In the “Delegation” tab, add users who will have access to the shared mailbox.
+- In the “Delegation” tab, add the users who will have access to the shared mailbox and select the desired types) of permission delegation.

 Operators will only be able to view and manage mailboxes that fall within their defined V-Tenant scope.

-With CoreSuite, you can manage every aspect of mailbox permissions, as well as easily create, manage, monitor, and delete mailbox objects and their configurations, all within the scope of your V-Tenant.
+With CoreView, you can manage every aspect of mailbox permissions, as well as easily create, manage, monitor, and delete mailbox objects and their configurations, all within the scope of your V-Tenant.